Author, researcher and campaigner

-I’m Anthea Lawson, author of The Entangled Activist: Learning to recognise the master's tools, a book about what happens when we realise that activism emerges from the same problems it’s trying to fix.
+I’m Anthea Lawson, author of The Entangled Activist: Learning to recognise the master's tools, a book that lifts the lid on our attempts to change the world.

 Please read this book for your own sake and for all of us’